Basic words and phrases

 Etymology. nam is from Hindi नाम (nām), Farsi نام (nām), Thai นาม (naam), Malay nama, Japanese 名前 (namae), German Name, English name.

-ken to know
+san to know

-mi ken da.
+mi san da.
 I know him/her/it.

 mede help